w3nest/rx-vdom/doc/assets/how-to.typings.md

 ## HTML tag not recognized

-As explained on the [installation page](@nav/how-to/install), the TypeScript configuration of the library relies on a `rx-vdom-config.ts` file.
+As explained on the [installation page](@nav/how-to/install), the TypeScript configuration of the library relies on a `rx-vdom.config.ts` file.
 This file defines all the supported HTML tags.
 Using `type Mode = 'Prod'` handles all HTML tags, while `type Mode = 'Dev'` restricts to a subset, speeding up compilation.

 If you are not using `Prod` mode and encounter obscure compilation errors, switch back to `Prod` mode.